-We recognize that organizations are faced with significant challenges.
-Our goal is to guide our clients through the complex process of establishing and implementing accountable care organizations ("ACOs") and value-based purchasing initiatives that will provide cost-effective and improved clinical outcomes.
+At Epstein Becker Green, we recognize that organizations face significant challenges in this rapidly evolving landscape.
+Our firm is particularly well positioned to guide our clients through the complex process of establishing and implementing delivery system reform and value-based purchasing relationships that will promote efficiency and innovative reimbursement structures stemming from improved clinical outcomes.

 Our attorneys can assist in many areas related to accountable care and value-based purchasing, including: